 You will develop a thorough and interconnected understanding of core chemistry through studying fundamental chemistry topics across the sub-disciplines of Inorganic, Organic, Physical, Analytical, Synthetic and Computational chemistry.
+In years 3 and 4 you will select from a range of chemistry options to follow your own interests in advanced topics and frontiers of the discipline.
 Through an extensive laboratory programme you will learn to synthesise chemicals and to study chemical systems through experimental measurements and computational models, including building instrumentation and programming.
 You will design your own experiments, and thereby learn a range of broader research and transferrable skills from finding reliable information, to designing an experimental investigation, and analysing and communicating the results.
+Your third year will include an introduction to emergent industry 4.0' approaches and technologies such as rapid prototyping, biohacking and machine learning, and in your final year you will join an academic research group in one of the department's partner universities to complete an independent research project.